 The 'Fit in Map' command alone is insufficient for optimal alignment of volumes, as it necessitates an initial manual alignment by the user to achieve the best possible overlap prior to fine-tuning.
 As a result, the alignment accuracy is heavily dependent on the quality of the user's manual alignment.
 The EMalign algorithm automates the entire alignment process, obviating the need for any pre-processing or manual alignment, which constitutes a significant advantage.
 However, even with EMalign’s automatic alignment, the application of 'Fit in Map' for additional refinement can significantly increase the precision of the final result.
-Therefore, an optional checkbox (default: checked) was incorporated into the EMalign tool's options menu, permitting users to determine whether to execute 'Fit in Map' at the conclusion of the EMalign alignment.
+Therefore, an optional checkbox (default: checked) was incorporated into the EMalign tool's options menu, allowing users to determine whether to execute 'Fit in Map' at the conclusion of the EMalign alignment.
 If selected, the command is automatically executed, thereby providing a more refined alignment.
 Consequently, the necessity for the BFGS algorithm was obviated, leading to its removal to enhance computational efficiency and reduce running times.

-D. Modifications Made to Add New Functionalities to EMalign:
+D. Modifications made to add new functionalities to EMalign:

-Alignment of Maps with Different Dimensions: During beta testing with biologists who frequently use ChimeraX, the need for aligning maps of different sizes was highlighted.
+Alignment of maps with different dimensions: During beta testing with biologists who frequently use ChimeraX, the need for aligning maps of different sizes was highlighted.
 Similar volumes often arise due to biological reasons, such as different states of a molecule or varied conformations of a protein.
-The dimensions of the maps can differ because they are generated by electron microscopes, and it is possible that two similar maps (potentially of the same molecule) were produced using different microscopes.
+The dimensions of the maps can differ because they imaged under different conditions, even though the underlying structures are similar.
 Functionality was added to align density maps with different dimensions.
 For example, if the reference map's grid size (Nref) is smaller and its voxel size (pixelref) is larger than the query map's grid size (Nquery) and voxel size (pixelquery), the following steps are taken: